Philippine Postal Corporation

 Previously an attached agency of the Department of Transportation and Communications (DOTC) and the Commission on Information and Communication Technology (CICT), the Philippine Postal Corporation is under the direct jurisdiction of the Office of the President of the Philippines.

-The Overseas Filipino Bank, previously the Philippine Postal Savings Bank, is one of three government-owned banks in the Philippines, it was formerly organized under PHLPost.
-Now, it is a separate company.

 History

 The Philippine postal system has a history spanning over 250 years.
 In 1767, the first post office in the Philippines was established in the city of Manila, which was later organized under a new postal district of Spain.
 At first, the postal office served mainly to courier government and church documents.
 In 1779, the postal district encompassed Manila and the entire Philippine archipelago.
 The postal district was reestablished on December 5, 1837.
 A year later, Manila became known as a leading center of postal services within Asia.
 Spain joined the Universal Postal Union in 1875, which was announced in the Philippines two years later.
 By then post offices were set up not only in Manila but in many major towns and cities in the provinces.
+During that time, badageros or horseback-drawn letter carriers were dispatched to deliver mail from the "Tribunal" or town hall to "Casa Real" or the provincial capital.

-During the Philippine Revolution, President Emilio Aguinaldo ordered the establishment of a postal service to provide postal services to Filipinos.
-It was later organized as a bureau under the Department of Trade on September 5, 1902, by virtue of Act No. 426, which was passed by the Philippine Commission.
+It was during the Philippine Revolution that President Emilio Aguinaldo ordered the establishment of a Post Office to provide postal services to Filipinos.
+It was later organized as the Bureau of Posts under the Department of Trade on September 5, 1902, by virtue of Act No. 426, which was passed by the Philippine Commission.
 The Philippines eventually joined the Universal Postal Union, this time as a sovereign entity, on January 1, 1922.

-While the Manila Central Post Office building, the center of Philippine postal services and the headquarters of the then-Bureau of Posts, was completed in its present-day Neo-Classical style in 1926, it was destroyed during World War II.
+The Manila Central Post Office building, the headquarters of the Bureau of Posts, was constructed in its present-day Neo-Classical style in 1926.
+It was designed by Filipino architect Juan M. Arellano and inaugurated in 1931, but was destroyed during World War II.
 After the war, the Central Post Office was rebuilt in 1946.
+It has since become a prominent landmark and tourist attraction in Manila.